Documentation Index

 Settings

-You can edit the description information of the model you selected.
+You can edit the description for the selected model.

-• Tags: Tag information for model version management
+• Tags: Tags used for managing model versions.

-• Labels: Model label information in a Key:Value structure
+• Labels: Model labels in a key:value format.

-• Description: Description written upon creating model metadata
+• Description: Description entered when creating model metadata.

 Use Model Registry CLI

-Model Registry CLI provides tools for managing models in the command line.
+Model Registry CLI provides tools for managing models from the command line.

-You can install CLI using the following commands:
+You can install the CLI by running the following command:

 pip install "ncloud-mlx[model-registry]" # double quotes are required